- Published date:

 - Further research will be undertaken on the collection’s formation and structure before it reached the British Library, thanks to a Georgian Papers Fellowship.

-The King’s Topographical Collection will be fully catalogued, digitised and available online in 2018.
+The King’s Topographical Collection will be catalogued, with the majority digitised and available online in 2019.

 Subscribe to the Maps and Views and Untold Lives blogs for information on recent discoveries and developments on the King’s Topographical Collection Cataloguing and Digitisation Project and other activities in the Western Heritage Collections.